Category Overview

 Project Highlights

-The Department of Natural Resources will use this grant to buy about 381 acres of the most threatened and ecologically important shoreline and forested uplands in the Dabob Bay Natural Area.
-Located in rapidly growing eastern Jefferson County, Dabob Bay is one of the most ecologically diverse and intact estuarine bays remaining in Puget Sound.
-The land includes property on Thorndyke Bay, which is a high-quality estuary identified within the Dabob Bay Natural Area for conservation by the Washington State Natural Heritage Program, and property along Anderson Creek, which is the last private land remaining within a high-priority restoration site along Dabob Bay.
-With this grant, the department can ensure protection and restoration of natural ecological processes and water quality at this site before further development greatly increases the costs and challenges of conserving this exceptional coastal ecosystem.
+The Department of Natural Resources will use this grant to acquire approximately 381 acres of the most threatened and ecologically important shoreline and forested upland properties within the Dabob Bay Natural Area, located in Jefferson County within the Hood Canal region of Puget Sound.
+Dabob Bay is one of the most ecologically diverse and intact estuarine bays remaining in Puget Sound.
+The project’s target area consists of two priority parcels in Thorndyke Bay (a high quality estuary identified for conservation) and Anderson Creek which is the last remaining private inholding within a high priority restoration site along Dabob Bay proper.
+The primary conservation opportunity provided by this project is protection of saltmarsh, shoreline, and adjacent forested upland, which will ensure protection of estuarine and riparian processes and water quality, as well as provide opportunities for appropriate low-impact public use.